RULES AND REGULATIONS

 (Suggested Driver make copies for his/her records)

-NHRA COMPETITION
+NHRA

-NUMBER:
+COMPETITION NUMBER:

-An NHRA competition number
+An NHRA

-is required to compete in the NHRA/Summit E.T.
+competition number is required to compete in the NHRA/Summit

+E.T.
 Racing Tournament Finals.

-NHRA forms available at track or
+NHRA forms available at

 on-line.
 We recommend a NHRA competition number for all